cinchy-co/Documentation/guides-for-using-cinchy/administrator-guide.md

 To view and manage who has administrator access, you will use the [system table](builder-guides/creating-tables/system-tables.md) **"Groups".**

 {% hint style="info" %}
-Note that you must have the correct entitlements set in order to view or access the **"Groups"** table.
+Note that you must have the correct entitlements set to view or access the **"Groups"** table.
 If you are part of the **"Administrators"** group already, then you can view all system tables by default.
 {% endhint %}

 ### 3.1 As a Non-Builder